black3agl3/randomTweaks/README.md

+###RandomTweaks
-*RandomTweaks* is a mod I'm creating as I'm trying to learn about Minecraft modding.
-It works with Minecraft 1.7.2
+*RandomTweaks* is a mod I'm creating as I'm trying to learn about Minecraft modding to fine tune Minecraft to how I like to play it.
+My favourite mods are Gregtech, Tinker's Construct, Applied Energistics, Iguana Tweaks for Tinker's Construct and Hunger Overhaul.

+*RandomTweaks* works with Minecraft 1.7.2

 ***